-For a description of the Company's equity investments activity during the period from January 1, 2019 to date, please see Note 6 of the Company's condensed interim consolidated financial statements for the six months ended June 30, 2020.
+For a description of the Company's equity investments activity during the period from January 1, 2019 to date, please see Note 6 of the Company's condensed interim consolidated financial statements for the nine months ended September 30, 2020.

-The Company's current cash and cash equivalents on hand is approximately \$2,530,000 and its current investments consist of:
+The Company's current cash and cash equivalents on hand is approximately \$2,250,000 and its current investments consist of:

-CROPS Inc. ("CROPS") 1,295,675 shares Current market value: \$19,000 CROPS is a Canadian-listed exploration company which is actively looking for new projects.
-Plus: warrants to purchase an additional 685,675 shares GrowMax Resources Corp ("GrowMax") 1,150,000 shares Current market value: \$36,000 GrowMax is a TSX Venture Exchange ("TSX-V") listed company which holds an equity interest in a technology development company that commercializes academic research for use in the public safety market.
-Medgold Resources Corp. ("Medgold") 10,126,500 shares (10+% of issued) Current market value: \$658,000 Medgold is a TSX-V listed, project generator company targeting early-stage gold properties in the Balkan region.
+CROPS Inc. ("CROPS") 380,000 shares Current market value: \$3,800 Plus: warrants to purchase an additional 685,675 CROPS is a Canadian-listed exploration company which is in the process of completing the acquisition of the Superior Lake Zinc Project in Ontario, Canada. shares GrowMax Resources Corp ("GrowMax") 1,150,000 shares Current market value: \$31,000 GrowMax is a TSX Venture Exchange ("TSX-V") listed company in which is in the process of becoming an investment company with a focus on long-term capital growth.
+Medgold Resources Corp. ("Medgold") 10,126,500 shares (10+% of issued) Current market value: \$405,000 Medgold is a TSX-V listed, project generator company targeting early-stage gold properties in the Balkan region.
 Its holdings include the Tlamino gold-silver project in Serbia which has an Inferred Mineral Resource containing approximately 680,000 oz AuEq.
-Rackla Metals Inc. ("Rackla") 3,973,275 shares (10+% of issued) Current market value: \$874,000 Rackla is a mineral exploration company actively looking for new projects in the Americas to add to its portfolio of mineral claims in the Yukon Territory.
+Rackla Metals Inc. ("Rackla") 3,973,275 shares (10+% of issued) Current market value: \$635,000 Rackla is a mineral exploration company actively looking for new projects in the Americas to add to its portfolio of mineral claims in the Yukon Territory.

-Volcanic Gold Mines Inc. ("Volcanic") Volcanic is a TSX-V listed company focused on 460,412 shares building multi-million ounce gold and silver resources Current market value: \$331,000 in underexplored countries.
-It holds an option to Plus: warrants to purchase an additional 160,714 acquire a 60% interest in the Holly and Banderas shares gold/silver properties located in eastern Guatemala.
-Warrior Gold Inc. ("Warrior Gold") 233,785 shares Current market value: \$23,000 Warrior Gold is a TSX-V listed company engaged in the exploration of mineral resource properties in northern Ontario with a focus on gold deposits.
+Volcanic Gold Mines Inc. ("Volcanic") 694,412 shares Current market value: \$284,000 Plus: warrants to purchase an additional 160,714 shares Volcanic is a TSX-V listed company focused on building multi-million ounce gold and silver resources in underexplored countries.
+It holds an option to acquire a 60% interest in the Holly and Banderas gold/silver properties located in eastern Guatemala.
+Warrior Gold Inc. ("Warrior Gold") 233,781 shares Current market value: \$22,000 Warrior Gold is a TSX-V listed company engaged in the exploration of mineral resource properties in northern Ontario with a focus on gold deposits.
 It has a significant land position in the world class Kirkland Lake Gold Camp five kilometres from the Town of Kirkland Lake and adjacent to Kirkland Lake Gold Inc.'s high grade producing gold mine.